Transcript: Trans Fat, Saturated Fat, & Cholesterol: Tolerable Upper Intake of Zero

-Why stop just sprinkling statins on our happy meal, when we can be even more aggressive.
+Why stop at just sprinkling statins on our Happy Meal, when we could be even more aggressive?
 Is it time for the polypill?
-One pill; containing 5 or 6 drugs: A statin, three blood pressure medications—a thiazide, beta blocker and and ACE inhibitor, maybe some aspirin—suggesting even over-the-counter availability.
-The chance of benefit… may be less than 1% per year and that of side effects 6% overall, some of which, like internal bleeding may be life-threatening.
+One pill, containing five or six drugs: a statin; three blood pressure medications—a thiazide, beta blocker, and ACE inhibitor; maybe some aspirin—suggesting even over-the-counter availability.
+The chance of benefit may be less than 1% per year, and that of side effects, 6% overall—some of which, like internal bleeding, may be life-threatening.

-To lower our cholesterol through diet we need to avoid three things, trans fats, saturated fats, and cholesterol. trans fats are mostly in junk food and animal products
+To lower our cholesterol through diet, we need to avoid three things: trans fats, saturated fats, and cholesterol.
+Trans fats are mostly in junk food and animal products.

 Where is cholesterol found in the American diet? #1’s not beef.
-It’s eggs and chicken, and then beef, cheese, pork and fish before getting to cakes, cookies, doughnuts, and ice cream.
+It’s eggs and chicken, and then beef, cheese, pork, and fish before getting to cakes, cookies, doughnuts, and ice cream.

 Here’s trans fat.
 There’s no level that’s safe.
 It’s like a straight line.
-The lower the better. “any intake level of trans fat above zero increased LDL cholesterol concentration, the number 1 risk factor for our #1 killer: heart disease.
+The lower the better.
+Any level of trans fat intake above zero increased LDL cholesterol concentration,” the #1 risk factor for our #1 killer: heart disease.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.